-The Bonds are being purchased for re-offering by Boenning & Scattergood Inc. (the "Underwriter").
-Pursuant to a Bond Purchase Contract between the City and the Underwriter (the "Bond Purchase Agreement"), the Underwriters have agreed to purchase the Bonds at an aggregate purchase price equal to \$, which represents the principal amount of the Bonds, plus net original issue premium of \$ (less net original discount of \$) and less an underwriting discount of \$.
-The Bond Purchase Agreement provides that the Underwriter will purchase all of the Bonds, if any are purchased, in accordance with the terms of the Bond Purchase Agreement.
+The Bonds are being purchased by Boenning & Scattergood, Inc. and RBC Capital Markets, LLC (the "Underwriters").
+Pursuant to a Bond Purchase Contract between the City and the Underwriters (the "Bond Purchase Agreement"), the Underwriters have agreed to purchase the Bonds at an aggregate purchase price equal to \$, which represents the principal amount of the Bonds, plus net original issue premium of \$ (less net original discount of \$) and less an underwriting discount of \$.
+The Bond Purchase Agreement provides that the Underwriters will purchase all of the Bonds, if any are purchased, in accordance with the terms of the Bond Purchase Agreement.

 The initial public offering prices of the Bonds may be changed by the Underwriters from time to time from the levels set forth on the inside front cover hereof without any requirement of prior notice.
-The Underwriter reserve the right to join with other dealers in offering the Bonds to the public, and Bonds may be offered to such other dealers in connection therewith at prices lower than the prices at which such Bonds are offered to the public.
-Also, the Underwriter may effect transactions that stabilize or maintain the market price of the Bonds above that which might otherwise prevail in the open market and may discontinue such stabilizing transactions at any time.
+The Underwriters reserve the right to join with other dealers in offering the Bonds to the public, and Bonds may be offered to such other dealers in connection therewith at prices lower than the prices at which such Bonds are offered to the public.
+Also, the Underwriters may effect transactions that stabilize or maintain the market price of the Bonds above that which might otherwise prevail in the open market and may discontinue such stabilizing transactions at any time.